'City provides several avenues to make the most out of your time here, so it’s been a seamless transition.'

 City’s career services came to one of our lectures and gave us a talk about developing our resumes for job applications.

 What are you planning to do upon graduation from City?

-I’m also currently in the interview process at two major news organisations in the UK for summer news internships.
+I’m currently in the interview process at two major news organisations in the UK for summer news internships.
 Otherwise, I’ve already been offered a writing job which I may consider taking up, since it pays very well.